ds300/derivablejs/README.md

   - Artificially creating new events to notify others of state changes.
 This solves the separation of concerns problem, but can still get hellaciously messy because event listeners are no longer allowed to assume that the entire application state is consistent.
 And yet they all do.

-  This latter approach is particularly toxic in systems with relatively unprincipled approaches to state management (think OO, MVC) but can still be a source of much misery when using modern functional implementations of this approach like Rx/Observables.
+  This latter approach is particularly toxic in systems with relatively unprincipled approaches to state management (think OO, MVC) but can even be a source of misery when using modern functional implementations of this approach like Rx/Observables.

   To illustrate, here's an example of using RxJS to derive the total number of users in an IRC channel: